How Much Does An Industrial Piercing Hurt? - Pain Guide

 The thing with an industrial piercing is that you are actually getting two piercings done at the same time.
 Because of this, the ear will already be inflamed and tender when the second hole is made.

-So, many people who get industrial piercings report that the first hole is not too bad, about a 2 or 3 on a pain scale of 1 to 10.
-But the second hole tends to be more painful, closer to a 5 on the pain scale.
+Many people who get industrial piercings report that the first hole is not too bad, about a 2 or 3 on a pain scale of 1 to 10.
+Though, the second hole tends to be more painful, closer to a 5 on the pain scale.

 Another thing that many people report about the industrial piercing is that the healing process can be somewhat painful.
 Cartilage is notoriously sensitive to pierce and takes longer to heal than other types of tissue.
 That means you may be stuck with a sore or tender ear for several months.